/ tool-comparisons / Upstash vs CockroachDB for Solo Developers

 Query Language Redis commands / REST SQL (PostgreSQL dialect)

-Distribution Single region (HTTP access) Multi-region, auto-replication
+Distribution Single or global region (HTTP access) Multi-region, auto-replication

 ACID Transactions Limited (Redis transactions) Full distributed ACID